Ravio partners with Comp to bring you trusted Brazil benchmarks

 That said, HiBob’s capabilities are still limited compared to specialised benchmarking software.
 Its data lacks specialised tech insights, making it less effective for high-growth or tech-focused companies.

-Mercer is just one of several HR consultancies that provide salary data through traditional salary surveys — others include:
+Mercer is just one of several HR consultancies that provide salary data through the same salary survey process – others include:

 Some of these providers today have a platform for analysing the salary survey results they sell.
 However, these are all consultancy-first benchmarking providers, so their platforms tend to be outdated and difficult to use.

-Data limitations are also similar to Mercer’s: inaccurate, prone to human error due to manual survey submissions, and outdated by the time insights reach you.
+Data limitations are also similar to Mercer’s: subject to manual survey submissions and may take months for the data to reach you.

 When selecting an alternative to Mercer’s salary benchmarking solution, review the following key factors to assess your organisational needs:

-In that case, a modern compensation platform with real-time benchmarks and built-in compensation management features like Ravio will serve you far better.
+In that case, a modern compensation platform with real-time benchmarks and built-in compensation management features like Ravio may serve you far better.

 Explore the most comprehensive real-time total reward data set with 3 benchmarks for free, or if you’d like a full tour of the Ravio platform book a demo with one of our experts.